alumet-dev/alumet/plugins/perf/README.md

     { event = "CONTEXT_SWITCHES", rename = "ctxsw" }, # -> metric perf_ctxsw
     { event = "LL_READ_MISS#h", rename = "LL_READ_MISS_HYPERVISOR"}, # hypervisor only
 ]

+# Compensate for counter multiplexing (optional, true by default).
+# See the "Counter multiplexing" section below.
+multiplexing_auto_scale = true
 ```

 ## More information

+### Counter multiplexing

+A CPU only has a few hardware counters.
+When you configure more events than it can hold, the kernel
+cannot count them all at once: it puts them on the counters in turn, so each event is only counted
+during a fraction of the time.
+The raw values are then underestimated by that fraction.

+By default (`multiplexing_auto_scale = true`), the plugin compensates for this the same way the
+`perf` tool does: it extrapolates the missing part, assuming the events kept occurring at the same
+rate while they were not on a counter.
+This is an **estimation**, not an exact measurement, so the
+affected measurements are marked `accuracy = "extrapolated"` (see [Attributes](#attributes)).

+Set `multiplexing_auto_scale = false` to report the raw kernel values instead, without any
+compensation.
+Those values are marked `accuracy = "underestimated"`, so you can still tell which
+ones are affected.

+The surest way to avoid multiplexing altogether is to configure no more events than the CPU has
+hardware counters (typically 4 to 8).
+Note that a single event can already be multiplexed if
+something else is using the PMU, for example another `perf` process running system-wide.

 ### perf_event_paranoid and capabilities